sandov/nuez/README.md

 ## Set up the platform for building:

-The build process uses [podman](https://podman.io/) and [distrobox](https://github.com/89luca89/distrobox?tab=readme-ov-file#installation) in order to avoid installing Flutter and its dependencies on the base host system.
+The build process uses [podman](https://podman.io/) and [distrobox](https://github.com/89luca89/distrobox?tab=readme-ov-file#installation) in order to avoid installing Flutter and its dependencies on the base host system, while retaining the ability to use `flutter run` with hot-reload and hot-restart.

 1. Install podman using apt: